What is Ammonium Sulfate?

 - It is used in textile industries

-To know more about the production, uses, and structure of Ammonium Sulfate ((NH4)2SO4) register now.
-Learn from the expert faculties at BYJU’S – India’s largest education company.
+To know more about the production, uses, and structure of Ammonium Sulfate ((NH4)2SO4), register now!
+Learn from the expert faculties at BYJU’S – India’s most valued ed-tech company.